docker/docs/docker-for-windows/install.md

 ##  What to know before you install

 * **README FIRST for Docker Toolbox and Docker Machine users**: Docker for Windows requires Microsoft Hyper-V to run.
-The Docker for Windows installer enables Hyper-V for you, if needed, and restart your machine.
+The Docker for Windows installer enables Hyper-V for you, if needed, and restarts your machine.
 After Hyper-V is enabled, VirtualBox no longer works, but any VirtualBox VM images remain.
   VirtualBox VMs created with `docker-machine` (including the `default` one typically created during Toolbox install) no longer start.
 These VMs cannot be